prividentity/PrivateIdentity-Oldd/NodeJS-Predict-Endpoint.md

 3. Import the package into Postman using the import feature and select the .json that has the API calls.

-4. The left hand side of the screen contains the API calls necessary to predict and enroll a variety of modaliies.
+4. The left hand side of the screen contains the API calls necessary to predict and enroll a variety of modalities.

 5. Select the relevant API call and then go over to the "body" tab in the center of the screen.